temporalio/documentation/docs/java/workflows.md

 ### Asynchronous start

-An asynchronous start initiates a Worklfow Execution and immediately returns to the caller.
+An asynchronous start initiates a Workflow Execution and immediately returns to the caller.
 This is the most common way to start Workflows in a live environment.

 <!--SNIPSTART money-transfer-project-template-java-workflow-initiator-->